popgemy/remarkable-owl/content/pages/codabuy.md

 1.  download Trust wallet or Binance :

-The most trusted & secure crypto sites .
+The most trusted & secure crypto sites.

-you can get trust wallet from  :  www.trustwallet.com
+you can get trust wallet from:  www.trustwallet.com

 and get binance from: www.binance.com